Michael Lewis, Co-Chair

-Michael Lewis is a Director at PepsiCo, Inc. and works across their three U.S. divisions.
-He started his career in the consumer packaged goods industry in marketing over a decade ago at Procter & Gamble and has also worked in marketing for Teach For America.
+Michael Lewis is the Head of Customer Insights at Dropbox.
+He started his career in the consumer packaged goods industry in marketing over a decade ago at Procter & Gamble and has also worked in marketing for PepsiCo and Teach For America.
 Michael earned his bachelor’s degree from Wesleyan University where he served on the Board of Trustees.
 He also obtained a master’s degree in public administration from Columbia University.
-Michael is currently on the Board of Trustees of Excellence Community Schools in New York and the Haverford School in Pennsylvania.
-Michael resides in New York, NY.
+Michael is also on the Board of Trustees of the Haverford School in Pennsylvania.
+Michael resides in San Francisco with his fiancé, David.

 Sam Nitz, Secretary